JeremyManiago/ME_Fall_2023/INTL 201/Exams/Exam 2 Study Guide.md

 Mercantilism as bridge to Capitalism - ^^^

-<u>Mode of Production (definition)</u> - The political economic social way production is organized by humans
+<u>Mode of Production (definition)</u> - The political economic social way production is organized by humans.

 <u>Kin-Ordered Mode of Production</u> - Production and consumption organized through kinship (real or fictitious).
 Kinship may or may not restrict access to resources needed to produce goods.